yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/manage-deployments/xcluster-replication/xcluster-replication-setup.md

 The status will be _Not Reported_ momentarily after the replication configuration is created until metrics are available for the replication configuration.
 This should take about 10 seconds.

-If the replication lag has increased so much that resuming or continuing replication cannot be accomplished via WAL logs but instead requires making another full copy from DR primary to DR replica, the status is shown as _Missing op ID_, and you must [restart replication](#restart-replication) for those tables.
+If the replication lag has increased so much that resuming or continuing replication cannot be accomplished via WAL logs but instead requires making another full copy from Source to Target, the status is shown as _Missing op ID_, and you must [restart replication](#restart-replication) for those tables.
 If a lag alert is enabled on the replication, you are notified when the lag is behind the [replication lag alert](#set-up-replication-lag-alerts) threshold; if the replication stream is not yet broken and the lag is due to some other issues, the status is shown as _Warning_.

 If YugabyteDB Anywhere is unable to obtain the status (for example, due to a heavy workload being run on the universe), the status for that table will be _Unable To Fetch_.
 You may refresh the page to retry gathering information.